Skip to main content

 What happens if I don’t take a test and want to travel to the US?

-Air passengers traveling to the US are required to present a negative COVID-19 test result or documentation of recovery.
-Airlines must confirm the negative test result or documentation of recovery for all passengers before boarding.
+As of June 12, 2022, and continuing into 2026, air passengers traveling to the U.S. are no longer required to present a negative COVID-19 test result or documentation of recovery.

 Should I get the COVID-19 vaccine before travelling?